NimunB/HTN-ProductivityPlanter/README.md

 The application creates a list of all the processes done by a computer (i.e. specific programs that were gone on such as the mail app or the iTunes app).
 It also records the duration of time spent on a specific program/process.
 Using this information, the program outputs suggests goals based on how much time is wasted on each program.
 If a certain goal is met, a flower is added to the garden.

 ## How we built it
-The program was coded in Javan using the Eclipse IDE.
+The program was coded in Java using the Eclipse IDE.
 A combination of JFrame and JPannel were used to display our graphics.
 We also used the ActionListener interface and the ActionEvent method with the graphic interfaces.

 ## Challenges we ran into
 Some challenges we encountered were as follows: